 In natural-history terms, as we learn to embrace fire—both wild and prescribed—losing many of the trees that defined the West is brutally disheartening.
 More selfishly, those of us who play outdoors are just going to have to get used to making a lot of painful compromises.
 In this new age of smoke, canceled runs, rides, and backcountry adventures are part of living on a hotter planet.

-Correction: The original version of this story misstated the unit of measurement for the EPA standards for unhealthy levels of pollution-borne particulate levels in the air, as well as for the particulate levels in Seeley Lake, Montana, in the summer of 2017.
+Correction: The original version of this story misstated the unit used by the EPA to measure unhealthy levels of pollution-borne particulate matter in the air, as well as for the particulate matter levels in Seeley Lake, Montana, in the summer of 2017.
 In both instances, the unit of measurement should have been cubic meters, not cubic liters.
 The story has been corrected to reflect the accurate unit of measurement.
 Outside regrets the errors.